 So let’s look at the 5 most important things when renting a truck for your local move:

-If you are taking the self-move approach, there are a few rental truck tips and tricks that will help ensure the day goes smooth, and you don’t spend more than you need to.
+If you are taking the self-move approach, there are a few rental truck tips and tricks that will help ensure the day goes smoothly, and you don’t spend more than you need to.

 When you start comparing rental trucks between different companies you should have a good idea of how many miles you will be traveling.
 It is important to look at the big picture.
 One quote may look much more attractive than others, but it could come with a huge mileage charge.
 If you are only moving across town, maybe this is not a big deal, but if you are traveling a significant distance this option could have you paying more than the others.
 The average cost per mile is $.40, so opting for a rental truck that costs more but includes unlimited miles may be in your best interest.